 Having two girls that love unicorns I am going to attempt to make this basket from The Keeper of the

 The Easter Basket Stuffers that are easy on the Wallet

 The good stuff (the stuff inside of the basket of course) of the Easter basket can be done frugally as well.
-Using the plastic eggs year after year is very cost-effective and there are so many small things that you can fill them with from little toys from the dollar store, coins or candy such as jelly beans, Reese’s Pieces, M&M’s, or any miniature candy.
+Using plastic eggs year after year is very cost-effective and there are so many small things that you can fill them with from little toys from the dollar store, coins, or candy such as jelly beans, Reese’s Pieces, M&M’s, or any miniature candy.

 Basket stuffers are a good thing to keep your eye out for throughout the year for things on sale or clearance.
-I have a basket in my closet that I stash small items when I come across them for a good deal and use them for baskets, stockings, or to give one of the kids when they have done a great job around the house or at school.
+I have a basket in my closet where I stash small items when I come across them for a good deal and use them for baskets, stockings, or to give one of the kids when they have done a great job around the house or at school.